-Summary: cluster preservation and expansion is essential to Northwest Illinois' economic health (agriculture, manufacturing, and tourismrelated industries have been particularly important to the six counties in the past).
+Summary: cluster preservation and expansion is essential to Northwest Illinois' economic health (in the past, agriculture, manufacturing, and tourismrelated industries have been particularly important to the six counties).
 However, regional resiliency also requires economic diversity - and not necessarily the sort achieved through business attraction.
-In a reality where resources (time, money, etc.) are limited, local leaders should work to prioritize efforts aimed at retention. expansion, and entrepreneurship (including start-up) over attraction.
+In a reality where resources (time, money, etc.) are limited, local leaders should work to prioritize efforts aimed at retention, expansion, and entrepreneurship (including startup) over attraction.